-How to Successfully Launch a Cannabis Brand with Minimal Capital
+How to Advertise a Cannabis Brand

 Introduction: In recent years, the cannabis industry has seen an astonishing shift.
 Gone are the days when launching a successful cannabis brand required huge sums of capital, as was the common belief during the 2017-2020 era.
 Today, with strategic planning and an understanding of the market, it’s possible to start a cannabis brand for less than $20,000.
 This article delves into the practical steps and insights vital for emerging entrepreneurs in the cannabis market, emphasizing affordable strategies for a successful launch.